thermalox-ofc/Capstone/README.md

 # PitStop Cloud MVP

-This project is a browser-based MVP for the auto repair shop system described in `Auto_Repair_Project_Overview.docx`.
+This project is a browser-based MVP for the auto repair shop system.
 It focuses on the workflows called out in the overview:

 - customer and loyalty tracking
 - vehicle records with mileage, warranty, and diagnostic codes